Mixermachine/base-test/README.md

 This class will check if any public variables are presented.

 # Quick start
 Ok let's get dirty.
-In the code block below we will test the class Example with all available Checkers.
+In the code block below we will test the class Example with all available checks.
 ```
 package de.example.test

-import de.a9d3.testing.checker.*;
+import de.a9d3.testing.checks.*;
 import de.a9d3.testing.executer.SingleThreadExecutor;

 import org.junit.Test; (example uses JUnit4)